GetsuDer/CpuAsmDisasmModels/README.md

     call func_name - jmp to func_name with saving return point ret - try to return from function (if no function is runned, error is raised) func_name must be correct label.
 So, if you want, you can jump to func_name as on label.
+    Parameters for functions are passed through stack and are NOT removed by function.
+And stack after returning from function must be at the same state, as before.
+Return value is in rax register.

 LABEL is an arbirtrary consecuence of non-space symbols, but it should not begins from '$' symbol